InfraBlockchain/infrablockchain-antelope/plugins/event_notification_plugin/README.md

 This plugin is targeted to help to remove the sleep-based polling to check the irreversibility of transactions sent by DApps.
 So it's recommended to use only for the transaction history access purpose for DApps.

+If you want to use this plugin, you must add to config.ini like below.

+> plugin = yosemite::event_notification_plugin

 ## WebSocket URLs
 ws://${http_plugin@http-server-address}/v1/event_notification